Good State and Governance Report 2016

 The publication displays past and present public finances within the discipline of public administration sciences, reviewing the role and significance of public finances.
 In addition, authors of the book examine the central state budget, the central institutions of public finances, the methods of financial planning, accounting and reporting, and the regulation and operational mechanisms of local governments.
 The publication is a basic requirement for public administration officials preparing for the professional exam on public finances, however, it is also useful for students and researchers in public administration, law or economics, and for public servants interested in public finances as well.

-Information Basis of Public Administration
+Information Technology Basics of Public Administration

 Nowadays, administration professionals are expected to manage the differences between the spheres of public administration and IT in terms of terminology and approach, and to bridge the gap in-between.
 In other words, administration tasks and expectations should be defined in the language of IT while the supply of IT services should be reviewed and applied in public administration as well.
 Accordingly, the aim of the publication is to acquaint readers with administration-related IT definitions, to display the strategic and methodological role of IT, and to review the types, categorisation model, development and introduction of IT systems.